zeevro/pebble-lcars-config/README.md

 The page is usable if you set up a web server with the files in this repository and set a DNS record named `pebbleconfig.php5.cz` to point to it.

 I will try to make it work on the original domain for everyone to use and will update here if I succeed.
+(Update: I did succeed 😁)